La'Roi Glover: Regular season

+Playoffs

 Coaching career

 Glover was hired by the Los Angeles Chargers as their assistant defensive line coach on April 9, 2019.
 He missed the team's week 13 game against the New England Patriots in 2020.

 Glover was officially hired by the St. Louis BattleHawks on September 13, 2022.
+On July 24, 2023, he was named as a guest assistant coach for the Saints for training camp and the preseason via the Bill Walsh Diversity Coaching fellowship.

 Personal life

 He is married to Spring, and they have three children: La'Roi Jr., Noemie and Sophia.
 Glover earned a Master of Business Administration degree from Fontbonne University in St. Louis, MO in 2012.

 In 2010, the St. Louis Rams hired Glover as the Director of Player Engagement, where he helps players make the transition to pro football and assist them with various off-field matters.

 Glover is a guest member on the Football Night sportscaster team of San Diego television station KNSD (NBC 7/39).